 Chubb Deadlock – Insurance Approved – Tring

 This was an elderly couple who have a porch and front door with Keyed alike cylinders.
-The glazed (inner) front door also has a deadlock which my dad discovered needed upgrading for their insurance.
+The glazed (inner) front door also has a deadlock which had to be upgraded for their insurance.

 However, the current deadlock is a smaller than its potential replacement meaning more wood needed removing.
 Due to the thickness of the wood around the glass, this would weaken the door so a solution was to fit a euro cylinder deadlock which is smaller than the Era BS3621 insurance approved Euro-profile sash-case.
 Original lock was left and can be used as a 3rd lock